-For a temporary change in Manager leadership (i.e., illness, resignation, leave of absence) the Board of Trustees shall, within 3 business days, appoint an Interim Manager according to the following line of succession:
+For a temporary change in Manager leadership (i.e., illness, resignation, leave of absence) the Board of Trustees shall, within 3 business days, appoint an Interim Manager from the list of positions below:

 - a.
 Finance Department Director

 - b.
 Public Services Department Director

 - c.
 Community and Economic Development Director